Connecting Business Systems

 Your sales team creates a contact in the CRM.
 Your accounts team creates the same person in the ERP.
 Now you have two records for the same entity, with slightly different data in each.
 The CRM says "J. Smith, Acme Ltd".
 The ERP says "John Smith, Acme Limited".

-The robust pattern is a canonical identifier: a single, system-generated ID that both systems use to refer to the same entity.
+The robust pattern is a canonical identifier within a canonical data model: a single, system-generated ID that both systems use to refer to the same entity, with agreed field definitions that each integration maps to and from.
 One system is the authority for creating new entities.
 Other systems reference that authority's ID.
-This requires clear data modelling before any code is written.
+This requires clear data modelling before any code is written, and an audit trail so you can trace how duplicate records were created when they inevitably slip through.

 The timing mismatch